 Adventure Point is home to Adventure Tree Carousel and Tiny Truckers.

-The final section of the park is called Wild Asia, there are a number of attractions in this section of the park with the highlight being Kobra which spins backwards and forwards through the air.
+In the Wild Asia section of the park there are a number of attractions with the highlight being Kobra, a spinning ride that travels backwards and forwards through the air.
 The ride reaches speeds of 43mph as it travels along the 90-metre track.
 Other attractions located in this section of the theme park are Monkey Swinger, Jungle Bus, Tuk Tuk Turmoil dodgems and Temple of Mayhem.

 Food and Drink